When is the World Cup final 2018 on TV?

 Four years ago, Germany defeated Argentina to win the 20th World Cup in Rio de Janeiro, after a moment of brilliance from Mario Gotze.
 Now, they are out of the tournament – we know we will have new World Cup champions very soon.

-England, Uruguay, Belgium, Brazil, Mexico, France, Sweden and host nation Russia are all still in the running, as a tough knockout stage awaits.
+England, Belgium, France and Croatia are all still in the running, as a tough semi-final stage awaits.

 Find out everything you need to know about the World Cup Final 2018 below.